-Almost 30 years later, Dr. Blick remains on the cutting edge of HIV/AIDS care, having provided medical treatment to over 3500 individuals with HIV/AIDS.
-He has been the Principal Investigator in over 110 clinical research trials designed to benefit people with HIV/AIDS and chronic Hepatitis C infection (HCV), and authored or co-authored more than 155 medical manuscripts and scientific presentations regarding therapies and treatments for those with HIV/AIDS.
-His work has been published in the Journal of Infectious Diseases (JID), Journal of AIDS (JAIDS), AIDS, Clinical Infectious Diseases, Journal of the American Medical Association (JAMA), Lancet, and many other renown peer-reviewed medical journals.
+Now, 30 years later, Dr. Blick remains on the cutting edge of HIV/AIDS care, having provided medical treatment to over 3,500 individuals living with HIV/AIDS.
+He has been the Principal Investigator in more than 110 clinical research trials, and has authored or co-authored more than 155 medical manuscripts and scientific presentations regarding therapies and treatments for those with HIV/AIDS.
+His work has been published in the Journal of Infectious Diseases (JID), Journal of AIDS (JAIDS), AIDS, Clinical Infectious Diseases, Journal of the American Medical Association (JAMA), Lancet, and many other renowned peer-reviewed medical journals.

-Most recently, Dr. Blick has been instrumental in uniting the lower Fairfield County, CT HIV/AIDS and LGBTQ communities by bringing Mid-Fairfield AIDS Project (MFAP) and Triangle Community Center (TCC) under the same roof as the headquarters for WHC and WHC’s CIRCLE CARE Center and associated 340B pharmacy, a unique model inspired by the Los Angeles Gay and Lesbian Center and designed to enrich and develop the local community.
-Dr. Blick has been a patient advocate since he began practice and was integral in winning the CT approval of Medical Marijuana, has been fighting for Aid In Dying for the terminally ill since 2010, and is fighting to reduce the stigma associated with HIV testing to reduce the unacceptable high incidence of HIV infection in gay and bi-sexual young adults via a unique photographic and Wellness Event campaign, known as HIV EQUAL.
+Most recently, Dr. Blick has been instrumental in uniting the lower Fairfield County, Connecticut HIV/AIDS and LGBTQ communities by bringing Mid-Fairfield AIDS Project (MFAP) and Triangle Community Center (TCC) under the same roof as the headquarters for WHC and WHC’s CIRCLE CARE Center and associated 340B pharmacy.
+He has been a patient advocate since he began practice, and was integral in winning the Connecticut approval of medical marijuana, has been fighting for Aid In Dying for the terminally ill since 2010, and is fighting to reduce the stigma associated with HIV testing through the social media campaign, HIV Equal.

 Dr. Blick continues to lecture locally, nationally, and internationally to physicians, scientists, clinical researchers, healthcare workers, and the public regarding HIV/AIDS care and treatment.
 He remains active in the local Connecticut community in many capacities, being an advisor to Connecticut’s main HIV/AIDS information resource (the Guardian Health Association), a former 10 year member of the Executive Board of MFAP and the Connecticut AIDS Drug Assistance Plan (CADAP) formulary committee.
 He remains an advisor, consultant, and speaker for some the world’s most prestigious pharmaceutical companies in the HIV/AIDS field.
 Dr. Blick is one of the founding members of the American Academy of HIV Medicine (AAHIVM) and is certified as an HIV specialist (AAHIVS).
 Dr. Blick is also a member of the American Medical Association (AMA), International AIDS Society (IAS), International Association of Physicians for AIDS Care (IAPAC), New England Gay/Bi-sexual Men’s Health Alliance, Connecticut State Medical Society (CSMS), and the Fairfield County Medical Association (FCMA).